dylansdaniels/website_redesign/content/04_using_hnn/07_use_mpi_backend_for_parallelization.md

 <!--
-# Title: 7.8 Optimize simulated evoked response parameters
+# Title: 4.7 Use MPI Backend for Parallelization
 # Updated: 2025-02-04
 #
 # Contributors: